 1. Why should I submit my research for the Human Factors Prize?

 Here are just a few reasons to enter your work for the Prize:

 - Your paper will be published in the highly ranked journal Human Factors (2012 Impact Factor rating of 1.182) and presented at the International Annual Meeting, providing significant exposure.
 Human Factors ranks 7th of 16 journals in the Ergonomics category and 39th of 72 titles in Applied Psychology.
 HFES Annual Meetings draw 1,200-1,500 attendees from around the world.

 - Your submission will be evaluated by prominent human factors/ergonomics researchers, who will send you constructive feedback about your work.

 - Even if you do not win the $10,000 prize, submissions that are acceptable for publication will be showcased in a special section of the journal, along with the winning submission.

-Review articles and brief reports are not considered.
-However, review articles and brief reports on this year?s topic may be submitted via the journal?s usual peer-review process.
+Review articles and brief reports are not considered for the prize competition; however, they may be submitted via the journal's usual peer-review process.

 Yes, and in fact if you do not win but your submission is deemed acceptable by the six experts, it will be published in a special section.

 Of course, in the event that major revisions are needed, you may still submit your revised work for consideration through the usual peer-review process.
 The average time from submission to first decision is 8 weeks.
 Accepted papers are generally published within 6 months and will appear in OnlineFirst prior to release of the print issue.

 5. How does HFES determine the topic for each year's prize?